juliabenda05/spring-23/posts/firstpost.md

 layout: layouts/post.njk
 ---

 **Burritos** are a delicious, quick, and easy lunch or dinner.
-But rather than stopping at **Chipotle** for your next burrito craving, **make the best burrito** you have ever had at home.
-With a simple list of ingredients and instructions, you can easily make a burrito better than your favorite Mexican restaurant that will impress your friends and make you forget Chipotle and Pancheros ever existed!
+But rather than stopping at **Chipotle** for your next burrito craving, **make the best burrito you have ever had** at home.
+With a **simple list of ingredients and instructions**, you can easily make a burrito better than your favorite Mexican restaurant.
+Grab your choice of protein, tortillas, and vegetables and get started with this **tasty burrito recipe** that will quickly become your go-to meal.

 ## Section Header